Through Service, Providing Global Relief, in Worcester

 Traditional final examinations are generally held in a classroom with a proctor.
 For students enrolled in GLS 112: Perspectives on Global Humanitarian Relief, their final exam found them at Urban Missionaries, a refugee apostolate in Worcester, supporting its efforts to provide for refugees, asylees and immigrants as well as those in the greatest of need.

-The course’s focus on global migration is what drew the students to Urban Missionaries on the College’s Study Day, a day free of classes that students typically use to prepare for final exams.
+The course’s focus on global migration is what drew the students to Urban Missionaries on Assumption’s Study Day, a day free of classes that students typically use to prepare for final exams.
 The time spent at Urban Missionaries empowered students to witness first-hand the plight of immigrants and refugees – to see beyond the often skewed media coverage.

 “Our entire ministry here is run by volunteers,” said Jeffrey Hall, manager of The Little Store.
 “The Assumption students in the shed are helping retail operations out by sorting through our goods and sending them where they need to go in the store.
 The students in Christmas Giving are helping out by basically cleaning the place up and making sure it can get the gifts out to the kids this year.”